 The Temporary Play Space is a construct that allows for the emergence of latent behaviour faster because new technology is generally encountered in Play Space – in toys, in story telling, in newsprint and books.
 Our first exposure with technology is by means of the toys we played with as children.
 In the recent past the electric train, the electric car, the flying discus, the electric boat; today all forms of play on digital consoles.
 This "wow" moment of the encounter with a new variable is a moment removed from everyday life and from common manifest behaviour.
 We believe that Emergent Technology and Emergent Behaviour are best understood when explored in the Temporary Play Space.

+THE TEMPORARY PLAY SPACE AS PLATFORM FOR POSSIBILITY The Temporary Play Space is the operating platform where, in the form of Future Scenarios, we can simulate new environments in which common manifest behaviour is connected with latent behaviour.
 The Future Scenario suspends the rules of the common behaviour mode creating instead a new set of variables from both manifest and latent behaviour.
 By combining objects and environments we are familiar with – and to whom we have assigned value and meaning – with objects, technologies, ideas and environments we have never encountered before – the future scenario creates a full behaviour mode with its own individual constraints.

 The Future Scenario becomes the fuel of the Temporary Play Space, where imagination can accelerate an ecology of possible meaning without the hindrances and limitations of rational behaviour found in the Problem Space.
 The Space provides a venue to learn imagination and incorporate its meaning and implication into cognitive behaviour.
 The premise of the narrative – the future scenario's point of departure – establishes a new set of dispositions and expectations that allow for the emergence of latent behaviour.
 Future scenarios are not about what technology will do in the future; they are about what we want to do and will be able to do in the future.
 They are people centered.